Annular ligament of radius

-Anatomy
+Structure

 The annular ligament is attached by both its ends to the anterior and posterior margins of the radial notch of the ulna, together with which it forms the articular surface that surrounds the head and neck of the radius.
 The ligament is strong and well defined, yet its flexibility permits the slightly oval head of the radius to rotate freely during pronation and supination.

 The head of the radius is wider than the bone's neck, and, because the annular ligament embraces both, the radial head is "trapped" inside the ligament which thus acts to prevent distal displacement of the radius.
 It helps to stabilise the proximal radial head, and the radioulnar joint.

 Superiorly, the ligament is supported by attachments to the radial collateral ligament and the fibrous capsule of the elbow joint.
 Inferiorly, a few fibres attached to the neck of the radius support a fold of the synovial membrane without interfering with the movements at the joint.

 The fibrocartilage on the upper part of the ligament is continuous with the hyaline cartilage of the radial notch.
 At the posterior attachment the ligament widens to reach above and below the radial notch.

 A thickened band which extends from the inferior border of the annular ligament below the radial notch to the neck of the radius is known as the quadrate ligament.

 Clinical significance

-Children who have not finished fusing their proximal radial epiphyseal plate may suffer dislocations of this joint, called pulled elbow or Nursemaid's elbow.
-This frequently happens when parents sharply jerk their children by their arms, e.g. the act of grabbing a child away from traffic.
+Children whose proximal radial epiphyseal plate has not finished fusing may suffer dislocations of this joint, called pulled elbow or Nursemaid's elbow.
+A common cause of this dislocation is a caregiver sharply jerking a child by the arm, for example when grabbing the child away from traffic or some other danger.